MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 When enabling this functionality in your game, keep in mind the following variables:

-- **Voices and languages supported**: for a complete list of voices, see the [language support](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech) topic.
+- **Voices and languages supported** - For a complete list of voices, see the [language support](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech) topic.
-- **Regions supported**: for information about regional availability, see the [regions](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions#text-to-speech) topic.
+- **Regions supported** - For information about regional availability, see the [regions](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions#text-to-speech) topic.
-- **Audio outputs**: there is a list of supported audio formats.
+- **Audio outputs** - There is a list of supported audio formats.
 Each incorporates a bitrate and encoding type.
 The Speech Service supports 24-KHz and 16-KHz audio outputs.
 For all the details see the [audio outputs](https://docs.microsoft.com/azure/cognitive-services/speech-service/rest-apis#audio-outputs) topic.

 ## Deployment Template